#3 Buckshot Ammo: #3 Buck Explained

 #3 buckshot features around 20 pellets in the average shot shell, and offers an effective range of over 30 yards (if shells are patterned and the choke is adjusted accordingly).
 Sold mainly as ammunition for deer, #3 buck ammo also has a great reputation for large game birds, predators, and home defense.

 The #3 buckshot size gives you a nice balance if you find the #2 buck too big or prefer more range and punch than #4 buck.
 Its three-inch shell offers around 24 pellets, depending on the manufacturer.
 And the type of shotgun you’re using can really influence its performance, which is why patterning is important.
-Generally, a 20 gauge shotgun is considered the most popular firearm to use with this size round.
+Generally, this is considered 20 gauge buckshot, as it's the most popular firearm to use with this size round.

 Shotgun hunting has a long history across the world, and offers several advantages for hunting in the right conditions.
 Primarily, the shotgun is a more versatile option for heavily wooded areas where a rifle may have issues penetrating thick brush due to deflection.
 While a slug can be used for hunting in brush, many opt instead for the #3 buck.